 Tridandisvami Sri Srimad Bhaktivedanta Narayana Gosvami Maharaja

-November 1 (in India), is the divine appearance day of Sri Radha-kunda.
-In honor of this sacred day, we are sending the following explanation of Sri Radha-kunda from Srila Narayana Gosvami Maharaja's Vraja Mandala Parikrama Book:]
+In honor of the divine appearance day of Sri Radha-kunda, please recieve the following explanation of Sri Radha-kunda from Srila Narayana Gosvami Maharaja's Vraja Mandala Parikrama Book:]

 Sri Radha-kunda is within Bahulavana, and for this reason there is a custom to take bath in Sri Radha-kunda on the day of Bahulastami.
 A huge assembly of people take bath in Sri Radha-kunda on that day.